+Homework/Classwork 30%

-Class work 20%
+Quizzes 20%

-Class Participation 10%

-Note book 10%

-Behavior 10%
+Behavior 10% (program mandated)

-Quizzes 10%

 Midterm (Summative) Exam 20% (program mandated)

 Final Exam 20% (program mandated)

-Mathematics can be a difficult course for many students.
+Biology can be a difficult course for many students.
 All students are encouraged to try the following:

-- 1. Read, read, read the course textbook.
-Often, reading the text once is not enough even for native English speakers.
+1. Read, read the Biology, by Pearson textbook.
+Oftentimes, reading the text once is not enough even for native English speakers.
 You may need to read the material multiple times to understand.
-By reading along at home with the lessons taught at school (typically only a few pages per night), students will be able to responsibly manage the material and gain the most from the course. - 2.
-Search online, in either Thai or English, if you don't understand a topic discussed in class or simply to get a better understanding of the topic. - 3.
-Get a Thai language introductory mathematics book. - 4.
+By reading along at home with the lessons taught at school (typically only a few pages per night), students will be able to responsibly manage the material and gain the most from the course.

+- 2. Search online, in either Thai or English, if you don't understand a topic discussed in class or simply to get a better understanding of the topic. - 3.
+Get a Thai language introductory biology book. - 4.
 Do not copy your classmates work; struggle through and do the work on your own!
 This is how you learn! - 5.
 Come see the teacher outside of class time for assistance. - 6.
 Do more than just the bare minimum; there are plenty of problems in the textbook.
 We only have time for so many of them.
 Do the review questions at the end of the chapter and see the teacher for the answers. - 7.
 Study the notes and vocabulary at least a few minutes every day, such as in homeroom or during any free time you might have in other classes.